diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 }
 ~~~

-This is a way of initializing the module, where we create a module instance from its definition and the populate it through the use of [supporting functions](https://docs.python.org/3/c-api/module.html#support-functions) like [PyModule_AddObject](https://github.com/python/cpython/blob/e42b705188271da108de42b55d9344642170aa2b/Python/modsupport.c#L615:1), that uses single-phase initialization.
+This is a way of initializing the module, where we create a module instance from its definition and then populate it through the use of [supporting functions](https://docs.python.org/3/c-api/module.html#support-functions) like [PyModule_AddObject](https://github.com/python/cpython/blob/e42b705188271da108de42b55d9344642170aa2b/Python/modsupport.c#L615:1), that uses single-phase initialization.

 The code is pretty self-explicative so I won't explain it.